OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/cosmos-db/documentdb-sdk-dotnet-core.md

 ### <a name="a-name132132"></a><a name="1.3.2"/>1.3.2

-*   Obsługa platformy .NET Standard w wersji 1.5 wśród docelowych platform.
+*   Obsługa platformy .NET Standard w wersji 1.5 wśród hello docelowych platform.

 ### <a name="a-name131131"></a><a name="1.3.1"/>1.3.1